hashicorp/terraform-website/content/source/docs/cloud/api/index.html.md

 ## Client libraries and tools

-HashiCorp maintains [go-tfe](https://github.com/hashicorp/go-tfe), a Go client for TFE's API.
+HashiCorp maintains [go-tfe](https://github.com/hashicorp/go-tfe), a Go client for Terraform Cloud's API.

-Additionally, the community of Terraform Enterprise users and vendors have built client libraries in other languages.
+Additionally, the community of Terraform Cloud users and vendors have built client libraries in other languages.
 These client libraries and tools are not tested nor officially maintained by HashiCorp, but are listed below in order to help users find them easily.

 If you have built a client library and would like to add it to this community list, please [contribute](https://github.com/hashicorp/terraform-website#contributions-welcome) to [this page](https://github.com/hashicorp/terraform-website/blob/master/content/source/docs/cloud/api/index.html.md).